8 DAYS - 7 STAGES - 160 KM - 1 TOUGH RUNNER

 If you're ready for the challenge, The Ultimate is where it's at.
 Just looking to experience the event?
 Running a single Stage, either as a Guest or a Relay member will give you a taste of The ENDURrun.

 7 Stages to test your fitness, endurance, will, and yourself.
-Here is a link to the 2017 booklet including Stage maps, directions, rules, photos and more.
-We are not expecting many changes to this booklet in 2018.
+The 2018 participant info booklet includes Stage maps, directions, rules, photos and more.

 PRIZE MONEY (All prize money is in Canadian $).
 There is $2,500 in guaranteed prize money and $2,400 in potential prize money to be awarded.

 ULTIMATE OVERALL: . . . . . . . . . .
 1st $750, 2nd $350, 3rd $150